Social Services, Counseling & Community job market report cover, Pittsburgh, PA, 2026-06

 Where the Opportunities Are Concentrated

-Where to focus: Prioritize hospital and health-system roles first, then treat nonprofit and smaller community employers as a secondary lane unless you already have a mission-specific niche.
+Where to focus: Prioritize on-site healthcare-linked case management and discharge-planning roles first, then add youth/family nonprofit employers as a secondary lane.

 Skills and Credentials Worth Pursuing